oicr-gsi/dimsum/dev_guide.md

 scripts are packaged as libraries to make any exports available to inline scripts in the HTML.
 TypeScript compiler config is in `tsconfig.json`.

+### Best practices

+When possible, re-use components and & utility functions.
+Some notable examples:
+- `urls.ts` should be used to generate links to Miso, Dashi, and elsewhere in Dimsum.
+- `html-utils.ts` has a variety of functions for making icons, adding links and more (see it's documentation for more details).
+- `requests.ts` contains `post` and `get` REST API request types.

 ### JavaScript Library Dependencies

 JavaScript libraries may be included and used in TypeScript.
 To keep things cleaner, these